EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Compute the transcript hash TH_2 = H(message_1, data_2) where H() is the hash function in the HMAC algorithm.
 The transcript hash TH_2 is a CBOR encoded bstr and the input to the hash function is a CBOR Sequence.

-* Compute Signature_or_MAC_2 as follows:

-   If method equals 0 or 2, compute a COSE_Sign1 as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite, the private authentication key of the Responder, and the parameters below.
-The public authentication key MUST be a signature key.
+* Depending on method, Signature_or_MAC_3 is the 'signature' of a COSE_Sign1 or 'ciphertext' of a COSE_Encrypt0 with the following common parameters:

    * protected =  << ID_CRED_R >>

       * ID_CRED_R - identifier to facilitate retrieval of CRED_R, see {{asym-overview}}

-   * payload = h''

    * external_aad = << TH_2, CRED_R >>

       * CRED_R - bstr containing the credential of the Responder, see {{asym-overview}}.

-   * Signature_or_MAC_2 is the 'signature' of the COSE_Sign1 object.
+   * payload or plaintext = h''

+   If method equals 0 or 2, compute a COSE_Sign1 object as defined in Section 4.4 of {{RFC8152}}, using the signature algorithm in the selected cipher suite, and the private authentication key of the Responder.
+The public authentication key MUST be a signature key.
 COSE constructs the input to the Signature Algorithm as:

    * The key is the private authentication key of the Responder.